PlayFab/gsdk/UnrealPlugin/ThirdPersonMPSetup.md

 # ThirdPersonMP Example Project Setup

-This guide coveres the construction of an example project which can operate as a game-client and game-server.
+This guide coveres the construction of an example project which can operate as a game-client and dedicated game-server.
 This will set up the minimum requirements for an Unreal game that can be hosted on PlayFab Multiplayer Services.

 ## Goals